kbredies/gratopy/doc/source/getting_started.rst

 forwardprojection and backprojection.
 Naturally one wants to consider the forward and backprojection as adjoint operators, in particular in the context of optimization algorithms.
 However, adjointness is naturally a question of which scalar products are considered on the Hilbert spaces.
-As eluded to before, the discrete values in an image array are associated with values of  piecewise constant functions inside pixel squares (of size :math:`\delta_x^2`) in an image area.
+As alluded to before, the discrete values in an image array are associated with values of  piecewise constant functions inside pixel squares (of size :math:`\delta_x^2`) in an image area.
-Consequently the image array is associated to a piecewise constant function on the image domain, and the classical :math:`L^2` norm on this space is considered, which boils down to :math:`\sqrt{\sum_{x,y} \delta_x^2 \text{img}_{x,y}^2}` for image array **img**.
+For such piecewise constant functions on the image domain, the classical :math:`L^2` norm is considered, resulting in the norm :math:`\sqrt{\sum_{x,y} \delta_x^2 \text{img}_{x,y}^2}` for an image array **img**.
-Similarly, the discrete values of the sinogram are associated to a piecewise discrete function on the cartesian product of the angular domain and an interval of length detector_width.
-Correspondingly the natural norm for the sinogram space is given by :math:`\sqrt{\sum_{s,a} \delta_s \Delta_a \text{sino}_{s,a})^2}`, where :math:`\Delta_a` denotes the angular range covered (in the sense of piecwise constant discretization) by the a.th angle (for more information on these angle_weights see :class:`gratopy.ProjectionSettings`).
+Similarly, the discrete values of the sinogram are associated to a piecewise discrete function on the cartesian product of an interval of length detector_width (detector-position) with the angular domain.
+Correspondingly the natural norm for the sinogram space is given by
+:math:`\sqrt{\sum_{s,a} \delta_s \Delta_a \text{sino}_{s,a}^2}`, where :math:`\Delta_a`
+denotes the angular range covered (in the sense of piecewise constant discretization) by the a.th angle (for more information on these angle_weights see :class:`gratopy.ProjectionSettings`).
-Hence the implementations of the forward and backprojection in gratopy are to be understood in this context, and in particular the forwardprojection and backwardprojection operator are adjoint in the sense of these scalar products, as can be observed in test_adjointness, see :ref:`test-examples`.
+Hence the implementations of the forward and backprojection in gratopy are to be understood in this context, and in particular, the forwardprojection and backwardprojection operator are adjoint with respect to these scalar products, as can be observed in test_adjointness, see :ref:`test-examples`.

-Though this is in a sense the natural discretization, it might be in the interest of some users to consider adjointness in a different sense.
+Though this is in a sense the natural discretization and sense of adjointness, it might be in the interest of some users to consider adjointness in a different sense.
-These spaces can be altered by setting the angle weights :math:`(\Delta_a)_a` to desired values by the user, which changes the weights in the backprojection, but always leads to an adjoint operator in the sense of  afore mentioned norms but with these new weights.
+These spaces can be altered by setting the angle weights :math:`(\Delta_a)_a` to desired values by the user, which changes the weights in the backprojection, but always leads to an adjoint operator in the sense of  aforementioned norms but with these new weights.

-For example all angles can  be weighted equally with 1 in a sparse angle setting, or when setting the angle_weights to :math:`\frac {\delta_x^2}{\delta_s}`, the operators are adjoint in the trivial norms :math:`\sqrt{\sum_{x,y}\text{img}^2_{x,y}}` and :math:`\sqrt{\sum_{s,a}\text{sino}^2_{s,a}}`.
+For example, all angles can  be weighted equally with 1 in a sparse angle setting, or when setting the angle_weights to :math:`\frac {\delta_x^2}{\delta_s}`, the operators are adjoint in the trivial norms :math:`\sqrt{\sum_{x,y}\text{img}^2_{x,y}}` and :math:`\sqrt{\sum_{s,a}\text{sino}^2_{s,a}}`.